 To Be Truly Great Is To Shine Magnificently and Suffer Excruciatingly

 Isiah Thomas has a history as glorious and accomplished as it is tainted (whether fairly or unfairly).
 It’s littered with personal battles and struggles for respect and a deep concern for the conflicted and historically-challenging existence of African-Americans in this country.
 His basketball and business savvy receives far less intellectual praise than most business moguls of his ilk and social conscience get credit for.

-However, winning and losing is part of the game and Thomas portfolio of life, basketball, business and contributions of social redeeming value is stacked with both.
+However, winning and losing is part of the game and Thomas’ portfolio of life filled with basketball, business and contributions of socially redeeming value is stacked with both.
 In-between the criticism and accusations and biased public analysis of his worth as an individual; and regardless of how the media presents his story, theres a reason that Thomas is able to keep rising like a Phoenix.

 The Resilience of Education

 Most people dont have that Russian Roulette, Deadly Poker face.
 Ice water so cold running through their veins that it could freeze the nuts off a Polar Bear.
 Most people have a hard time coming back from a mistake or a failure or a loss.
 Largely because people dont have the mental fortitude to start from the bottom all over again, especially after achieving some level of success.
 Also, because of the way today’s wolfpack media can be so unforgiving, sensational, ignorant of the total truth or unwilling to admit when the narrative has shifted.

 Those rare resilient types, like Isiah Thomas, are special people.
 He’s amassed a multi-million dollar business empire and is deeply involved in charity work.
 He deals with failure and success like any great human.
 He fearlessly rides the roller coaster of life with steel confidence embedded in his DNA from a mother who refused to compromise her principles or sell her kids short.